RawanAbdelkader272/Nand2Tetris-Building-a-Modern-Computer-from-First-Principles/README.md

 > *"What I cannot create, I do not understand."*

 A complete computer built from scratch — starting from a single NAND gate and ending with a functioning CPU, memory system, assembler, compiler, and operating system.
-This project follows the **Nand to Tetris** course by Noam Nisan and Shimon Schocken (*The Elements of Computing Systems*), one of the finest computer science courses ever made.
+This project follows the **Nand to Tetris** course by Noam Nisan and Shimon Schocken (*The Elements of Computing Systems*).

 **Courses:** [Part I — Hardware](https://www.coursera.org/learn/build-a-computer) · [Part II — Software](https://www.coursera.org/learn/nand2tetris2)
 **Book:** [The Elements of Computing Systems](https://mitpress.mit.edu/9780262539807/the-elements-of-computing-systems/)